InstaPy/InstaPy/DOCUMENTATION.md

 ### Watch stories from users

-Take a list of users and try to watch their stories.
+Take a list of users and watch their stories.

 ```python
 session.story_by_users(['user1', 'user2'])